Gravitational lensing of wormholes in the galactic halo region: Wormhole structure

+which is valid for $n=2$, corresponding to Eq. (\ref{E:rho}).
 We also have $b'(r)<1$ for all $r$, provided that $K<8\pi r_s$.
 This condition is easily met for all the cases discussed in TABLE 1 of Ref. \cite{NFW96}: $r_s$ is defined in terms of the ``virial" radius, which ranges from 177 kpc for a dwarf galaxy to 3740 kpc for a rich galaxy cluster.
 [See Ref. \cite{NFW96} for details.]
 That $b'(r)<1$ near the throat can also be seen from Fig. 1.

 Returning now to the shape function, Eq. (\ref{E:shape}), one way to determine the radius of the throat is to define the function $B(r)=b(r)-r$ and locate the root $r=r_{th}$ (if it exists) of $B(r)=b(r)-r=0$.
 In other words, we are treating $B(r)$ as if it were a function in rectangular coordinates.
 This approach is possible because of the spherical symmetry: we can move radially outward in any direction, thereby forming the $r$-axis.
 These facts will be exploited further in Sec. \ref{S:location}.
 Next, we observe that since $B'(r)= b'(r)-1$, the condition $b'(r)<1$ near the throat and $b'(r)>0$ imply that